(Also posted on Medium 🙂 )

 This put the game in perspective to me.
 It wasn’t my team that was causing me to lose, it was me.
 If Doublelift were playing in my place, he would have effortlessly dominated the game.
 The only thing I could change from game to game was myself.

 So I completely changed the questions I was asking during my games.
 It was no longer, “Why did my teammate do that?
-What the fuck is he doing?”, but instead, “What could I have done differently there?
+What the heck is he doing?”, but instead, “What could I have done differently there?
 How could I have won that teamfight?”

 And as a result, my climb was calmer and I learned more effectively.